radityankn/voidwalkers-scandff-gf180mcu/README.md

 Our team consists of 3 people, which will handle the design and layouting with following task division :
 + Flip Flop design and Layout :
-    1. Aakarsh
+    1. Aakarsh A
     2. Ahmad Jabar Ilmi
-+ Multiplexer Design and Layout : Snighdha
++ Multiplexer Design and Layout : Sarah Beatrix Sitorus

 The workflow will proceed according to the proposed timeline, shown in figure below :